shuningjin/SemEval2018-Task2-EmojiDetection/README.md

   - ensemble2
   - meta_ensemble

-- language: es - Spanish, en - English
+- language: es - Spanish, us - English

 - resample
   - optional: only if resampled data is to be used (e.g. ensemble2, meta_ensemble)